OnePlus 10T: Price, specs, features, & everything you need to know

 Camera

 Now on to the camera system of the OnePlus 10T, the smartphone comes with a triple-camera setup on the back.
-This setup includes a 50 MP Sony IMX766 primary camera, an 8 MP ultra-wide camera angle lens with 120-degree FoV, and a 2MP macro lens.
+This setup includes a 50 MP Sony IMX766 primary camera with OIS, an 8 MP ultra-wide camera angle lens with 120-degree FoV, and a 2MP macro lens.
 While the hardware doesn't sound very impressive on paper, OnePlus says the 10T comes with many software features like Image Clarity Engine and Super HDR that allow the smartphone to capture sharp and vibrant shots.

 To learn more about the image quality and camera performance, please look forward to our full review of the OnePlus 10T on both Pocketnow's YouTube Channel and website.